sfarrens/presentations/_posts/0000-01-06-unit_testing.md

 --

-> Once you have some working code, it is a very good idea to write some accompanying *unit tests*.
+> Once we have some working code, it is a very good idea to write some accompanying *unit tests*.
 This ensures that individual components of our code (e.g. functions, classes, etc.) do what we expect them to do.
 This also helps us avoid introducing bugs into the code, as the tests should fail if we break something.

 --